sledgang/sledgang.github.io/_posts/2017-07-29-getting-started-with-emacs.md

      ;; version-control
 ```

 You can then browse themes with `SPC-T-s`.
-Once you've found the theme you like (I pick `monokai` or `solarized-dark`), you can set it as default in spacemacs by editing this line.
+Once you've found the theme you like (I pick `monokai` or `solarized-dark`), you can set it as default in Spacemacs by editing this line.

 ```diff
 -   dotspacemacs-themes '(spacemacs-dark